College of Education & Human Development statement on national report

-Dear members of the College of Education community,
+Dear members of the College of Education & Human Development community,

 As reported in the national press and the Atlanta Journal-Constitution, another group has released its opinions on the quality of teacher preparation programs.
 A new organization, the National Council on Teacher Quality (NCTQ), produced ratings of teacher preparation programs around the country.
 We join with colleagues such as Linda Darling-Hammond, organizations such as AACTE and CAEP, and publications such as Education Week, in expressing concern about this organization’s outdated and haphazard methodology, and their therefore questionable conclusions.
 As NCTQ acknowledges, they based their ratings on incomplete data nationally, and incomplete data from individual institutions.
 As stated on their website, fewer than one percent of programs in the country “fully cooperated” with their study.
 Data on the programs at Georgia universities and colleges were obtained through an open-records proceeding.